SuiMachine/LiveSplit.TwitchPredictions/README.md

 Manual Installation
 -------------------
 Download "Components/LiveSplit.TwitchPredictions.dll" and place it into the subdirectory "Components" of your LiveSplit folder.
-You can then add it to your layout (category "Information").
+You can then add it to your layout (category "Control").

 Developement progress
 -------------------